+4.3 Root-mean-squared fluctuation and mean-squared displacement indicates a less dynamic structure for Hyp-enriched tropocollagen

-The RMSF is a measure commonly used to indicate the displacement of a specific atom or group of atoms from a reference structure.52 The RMSF analysis offers valuable insights into the dynamic regions of proteins and polymers, particularly flexible loops.
+The RMSF is a measure commonly used to indicate the displacement of a specific atom or group of atoms from a reference structure.52 The RMSF analysis offers insights into the dynamic regions of proteins and polymers, particularly flexible loops.
 Additionally, it can highlight the importance of specific regions in conformational changes and polymer interactions.40 The analysis revealed that the heptamer and hexamer hydroxyproline-rich systems exhibited lower RMSF than the proline-rich systems, as shown in Figure 6.
-This finding suggests that the hydroxyproline-rich tropocollagen structures may have higher stability in an aqueous environment than the proline-rich structures.
+This finding suggests that the hydroxyproline-rich tropocollagen structures may have higher resistance to motion in an aqueous environment than the proline-rich structures.
 The hydroxyl group in hydroxyproline is expected to promote additional hydrogen bonding and other polar interactions with solvent, small molecules, and surfaces in its environment, ultimately contributing to increased overall rigidity and stability of the structure.4653 Furthermore, our comparison of the tropocollagen heptamers and hexamers revealed a higher RMSF in the hexameric systems than in the heptameric ones, both in the case of the hydroxyproline and proline-rich tropoocollagens..
 This higher RMSF indicates greater fluctuation.
 One possible explanation for this difference could be that the higher number of chains in heptamers may lead to a more stable structure, as discussed in the analysis of the number of contacts, consequently reducing atomic displacement and flexibility.

-The RMSF outcomes align with mean squared displacement, a parameter commonly utilized to characterize atomic movement.54,55 A comparison between proline and hydroxyproline reveals disparities in their interactions and structural organizations.56 Figure 7 shows that the systems rich in proline demonstrate a higher MSD compared to those rich in hydroxyproline.
-This observation can be explained by an additional hydroxyl group in hydroxyproline compared to proline.
-The hydroxyl group can form hydrogen bonds with adjacent molecules, creating a more organized and less dynamic environment.
+The RMSF outcomes align with mean-squared displacement, a parameter commonly utilized to characterize atomic movement.54,55 A comparison between proline and hydroxyproline reveals disparities in their interactions and structural organizations.56 Figure 7 shows that the systems rich in proline demonstrate a higher MSD compared to those rich in hydroxyproline.
+As described in Section 4.1, the hydroxyl group can form hydrogen bonds with adjacent molecules, creating a more organized and less dynamic structure.
 This structured environment leads to stronger intermolecular interactions and restricts the movement of hydroxyproline molecules, resulting in lower diffusion constants, as seen in Table 5.
-The lower diffusion constants associated with hydroxyproline suggest they form more stable and less dynamic structures, contributing to collagen fibers' rigidity and strength.57 In contrast, proline lacks this hydroxyl group, which results in fewer hydrogen bonds and polar interactions and allows for less restricted movement and faster diffusion.
+The lower diffusion constants associated with hydroxyproline suggest they form more stable and less dynamic structures, contributing to collagen fibers' rigidity and resistance to motion.57 In contrast, proline lacks this hydroxyl group, which results in fewer hydrogen bonds and polar interactions and allows for less restricted movement and faster diffusion.
 Proline’s higher mobility might facilitate more dynamic interactions within the cellular environment, impacting processes like protein folding and intracellular transport.58 Therefore, the stability provided by hydroxyproline in collagen is essential for the mechanical properties of tissues such as skin, tendons, and bones, as it helps maintain their integrity and resilience under stress.14 Proline’s role can influence different tissues' flexibility and dynamic behavior, affecting cell signaling and movement processes.59